sudiir12345/sudiir12345/README.md

 </div>

 ### &nbsp; About Me:
-I am a Emebdded Systems Engineer.
+I am a Emebdded Systems Engineer by Day and Gamer by Night.

 - 👀 I’m interested in Robotics and Embedded Systems.
 - 🌱 I’m currently learning ROS, Robot Kinematics and Linux Development.